How to Compare 4 Columns in Excel (6 Methods)

 Use Conditional Formatting to Compare 4 Columns

-• After selecting Duplicate Values, we will get a Pop-Up.
+• You will get a Pop-Up.

-• Finally, press OK and get the return.
+• Press OK to get the result.

 Use Conditional Formatting to Compare 4 Columns